ContinualAI/avalanche/docs/gitbook/how-to-contribute/guidelines.md

 {% page-ref page="../from-zero-to-hero-tutorial/6.-contribute-to-avalanche.md" %}

-We don't have a lot of rules for contributing or a strict _code of conduct_, please anjoy this freedom with a grain of salt! 😁
+We don't have a lot of rules for contributing or a strict _code of conduct_, please enjoy this freedom with a grain of salt! 😁